tomcam/ec2-linuxami-adduser/README.md

 This process will require you to open up 2 terminals.
 One will be on your local machine, and the other will be on the EC2 instance.
-You will log in as yourself on the EC2 instance, then morph into the new user, create `~/.ssh/authorized_keys`, and add the public key to it.
+You will log in as yourself on the EC2 instance, then morph into the new user to finish your tasks.

 ## Log into your EC2 instance